 Both prior to and during the fight the bookies worked the crowd to place their bets.
 We could see two of them at work during the course of the evening.
 We had chosen to sit in the “club class” seats in the tourist section.
 This gave us chairs compared to club class seating on concrete benches.
 My liver and kidneys requested a slightly softer seat, so we sat on the chairs.
 I say all that to say, if you’re really looking to mix it up with the locals, and perhaps place a wager or two yourself, sit with the locals.

 When the end arrived for some fighters, it was abrupt.
 This fighters evening ended in a heartbeat when he was on the receiving end of a kick to the head.
-His family had been wildly cheering only moments ago and suddenly they were knocked silent themselves.
+His family wildly cheered only moments ago and suddenly they seemed knocked silent themselves.

 The fighter who was knocked out didn’t regain consciousness when he was picked up, placed on a stretcher and carried out of the ring.

 We were lucky enough, if that’s the correct term, that a spectator in front of us captured the knock out shot on his camera.
-We all watched the clip several times and winced as he was clobbered with a foot to the side of his face.
-The strike was so hard that the sweat was literally knocked off his head.
-It was brutal in its execution and equally brutal in watching him be carried out of the ring.
+We all watched the clip several times and winced from the foot clobber to the side of his face.
+The hard strike literally knocked the sweat off his head.
+It looked brutal in its execution and equally brutal to watch him carried out of the ring.

 What wasn’t brutal was the respect that the fighters gave to each other.
 I saw zero MMA/boxer style bravado.
 When a knockout occurred the fighter who delivered the knockout invariably checked on the well being of the downed fighter.